NunoSempere/nunosempere.com/blog/2023/05/29/relative-value-animals/index.md

 Relative values for animal suffering and ACE Top Charities
 ==========================================================

-tl;dr: In this post, I present relative estimates for animal suffering and 2022 top Animal Charity Evaluators (ACE) charities.
+tl;dr: I present relative estimates for animal suffering and 2022 top Animal Charity Evaluators (ACE) charities.
 I am doing this to showcase a new tool from the Quantified Uncertainty Research Institute (QURI) and to present an alternative to ACE's current rubric-based approach.

 ### Introduction and goals